spiral/docs/extension/dotenv.md

     ]
 ```

-> Make sure to add bootloader at top of the list in order to alter Env.
+> Make sure to add a bootloader at the top of the list to alter Env.

-The values from the `.env` file will be copied into your env and available via `Spiral\Boot\EnvironmentInterface` or `env` function.
+The values from the `.env` the file will be copied into your env and available via `Spiral\Boot\EnvironmentInterface` or `env` function.

+> Attention, this component overwrites system ENV values.

 ## Pre-Processing
 Please remember that values in `.env` will be pre-processed, following changes will occure: